Tobi-Kazim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 6: To add execute permission to owner & group and read permission to other users

 Task 7: To add execution permission to owner, the group and other users to the file called hello

+Task 8: To set other users to have all the permissions